anandavii/ecommAutomation/README.md

 ✅ Ensure test scripts are **scalable** and can be easily extended for additional test cases.
 ✅ Provide **better readability and collaboration** through **Cucumber feature files**, making test cases understandable even for non-technical stakeholders.
 ✅ Facilitate **parallel execution** and **cross-browser testing** using Selenium Grid (future scope).
-✅ Generate **detailed test reports** (Extent Reports - planned) for better analysis of test execution results.
+✅ Generate **detailed test reports** (Allure Reports) for better analysis of test execution results.

 I have tried to structure this framework as a real-world industry-standard automation suite, making it a robust and scalable solution for automating eCommerce web applications efficiently.

 ---

 ## 💻 Tech Stack
 - **Programming Language:** Java
 - **Automation Tool:** Selenium WebDriver